 Wisconsin Wildlife Federation Continues Its Major Efforts in Youth Conservation Education

-- Provides two field biologists to two schools to have weekly outdoor learning experiences.
+- Provides two staff field biologists for nine Wisconsin schools to have weekly outdoor conservation learning experiences.

-- Sponsors six annual scholarships to the UW-Stevens Point College of Natural Resources for future fish and wildlife managers, foresters and wardens
+- Sponsors seven annual scholarships to the UW-Stevens Point College of Natural Resources for future fish and wildlife managers, foresters and wardens.

 - Sponsors youth scholarships for a conservation summer camp.